-Cassette dripping onto desks: drain sludge, not a cracked pan
+Cassette dripping onto desks: drain sludge, not a crack

-Water dripped from the cassette unit onto the desks below.
-A previous assessment said the drain pan had cracked.
+Water dripped from the cassette unit onto the desks below, and a cracked pan would mean lowering the unit from the ceiling.
 From the floor, a cracked pan and a blocked drain look the same.
 The question is whether water leaks through the pan or spills over its edge.

 Case summary